intel/edge-developer-kit-reference-scripts/platforms/atom/adln/README.md

 ### 4. Run setup script

 This step will configure the basic setup of the platform.
-Make sure all of the requirements have been met before proceed with the step below.
+Make sure all of the requirements have been met before proceed to the next step.

 ```bash
 ./setup.sh